aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_1.rst

 .. note::

-    Many of these data-sources also have the built-in capability of the writing the data based on an external trigger, also allowing to specify the number of pre and post-samples to be stored when the trigger occurs.
+    Many of these data sources also have the built-in capability of writing the data based on an external trigger, also allowing specification of the number of pre- and post-samples to be stored when the trigger occurs.

 Running the application